Table of Contents (click a link to jump to that section on this page)

 If testing with computers, Chromebooks, or tablet devices, students can submit essays, drawings, or performance questions.
 You can grade these submissions with a rubric or a simple point slider (see above sections for instructions on adding and grading these question types).

-In the Student Portal (Engage & Learn) site on the student device, when students click on an assessment with a student work question included, they will see four options: Upload File, Google Doc, Type In Work, and Draw Answer.
+In the Student Portal site on the student device, when students click on an assessment with a student work question included, they will see four options: Upload File, Google Doc, Type In Work, and Draw Answer.

-Note: If you chose the "Kick students out of assessment if they leave the assessment screen" Engage & Learn security option, then they can only use the "Type In Essay" option.
+Note: If you activated the test with the "Kick students out of assessment if they leave the assessment screen" security option enabled, then they can only use the "Type In Essay" option.

 Google Doc